CrunchyData/pgnodemx/README.md

 ## pg_proctab Compatibility Functions for use with pg_top

-Four functions are provided in a script that match the SQL interface presented by the pg_proctab extension.
+Five functions are provided in an extension that match the SQL interface presented by the pg_proctab extension.
 ```
+CREATE EXTENSION pg_proctab VERSION "0.0.9-compat";
 SELECT * FROM pg_cputime();
 SELECT * FROM pg_loadavg();
 SELECT * FROM pg_memusage();
+SELECT * FROM pg_diskusage();
 SELECT * FROM pg_proctab();
 ```